-The Maine EMS staff reserves the right to bring any case fitting into the above situations to the Board and/or Investigation Committee for resolution.
-In the event that a licensee has another letter of guidance on file or discipline concerning the same issue, Maine EMS staff will schedule the licensee for an informal conference with the Board's Investigations Committee.
+Board Staff reserves the right to bring any case fitting into the above situations to the Board and/or Investigation Committee for resolution.
+In the event that a licensee has another letter of guidance on file or discipline concerning the same issue, Board Staff will schedule the licensee's case for review with the Board's Investigations Committee.